It was a question never answered, because it seldom was asked.

 My colleague, Roger Conlee, covered County schools and leaned heavily to the Grossmont and Metropolitan leagues.
 The Avocado League was held in slightly more regard than the tiny Southern League.

-This was an terrific San Dieguito team, led by 6-foot, 7-inch senior John Fairchild, who would be a standout at Brigham Young University and play for the Los Angeles Lakers and other professional teams over a six-year period.
+This was a terrific San Dieguito team, led by 6-foot, 7-inch senior John Fairchild, who would be a standout at Brigham Young University and play for the Los Angeles Lakers and other professional teams over a six-year period.

 Conlee and I believed otherwise, I guess.
 There were weeks when the Mustangs were not even in the Tribune’s Top 10, compiled by the two of us.
 Late in the season San Dieguito’s 16-1 record wasn’t good enough.
 Sweetwater (5-8) and Point Loma (7-8) were considered more worthy.